Razia-Shaheen-Sara/Netpractice_42/Readme.md

 - If there is only a **SWITCH** in between computers/hosts, it does not affect any IP or mask

-## Level 4: Router
+## Level 4: Router and it's Interfaces

 -**Router** will affect IPs.
 Routers usually have different IPs and subnet masks on each side called **interface** to connect to multiple networks/
-- Hosts connected to the same interface of a router will typically have the same subnet mask and IP addresses in the same range as the router’s interface./
+- Hosts connected to the same interface of a router will typically have the same subnet mask and IP addresses in the same range as the router’s interface.
 - So make the IPs close enough in one side of the router and make the masks same as that side of router
+- Each router interface should typically have a **separate subnet mask**, because they are in different networks.

 ## Level 5: Route